Coins of the Kingdom of the Bosporus,

 Aphrodite seated left on throne with back, wearing mural crown

-large * in field left
+large * in lower right field.

 MacDonald 572/1 (+1/=).
 Anokhin 649 (+2/+1)